 Some providers have a moral objection to some covered services.
 This means they have a right not to offer some covered services if they morally disagree with the services.
 If your provider has a moral objection, they will help you find another provider for the needed services.
 L.A.
-Care can also work with you to find a provider.
+Care can also help you find a provider.

-Some hospitals and other providers do not provide one or more of the following services that may be covered under your plan contract and that you or your family member might need:
+Some hospitals and other providers do not provide one or more of these services even if they are covered by Medi-Cal: